On the Rank and the Span Rank of Modules

 Now when \(x_0 = 0\), \(k[y] / (x_0 y)\) has \(k\)-dimension \(+\infty\).
 When \(x_0 \neq 0\), \(k[y] / (x_0 y)\) has \(k\)-dimension \(1\).
 Hence, \(\dim_{k(\mathfrak m)} \left( k(\mathfrak m) \otimes_A B \right)\) varies over different maximal ideals \(\mathfrak m\) of \(A\).
 Geometrically, this validates that the fiber over the origin \((0,0)\) is the entire \(y\)-axis, while fibers over other points are singletons.

 Geometrically, picking \(\mathfrak m = (x)\) corresponds to looking at the fibers around \(x=0\).
-This “jumping” of fiber dimension is reflected algebraically by the non-flatness of \(B\) as an \(A\)-module.
+This jump of dimension is reflected algebraically by the non-flatness of \(B\) as an \(A\)-module.

 Remark.
 Note that \(B\) is not a flat \(A\)-module.
 This is because, if we pick \(\mathfrak m := (x)\) an maximal ideal of \(A\), then \(y\) is a \(x\)-torsion element in \(B\) (by \(xy = 0\)).
 That is, \(x \otimes_A y\) is a nonzero element in the kernel of the multiplication map \(\mathfrak m \otimes_A B \to B\).